xBromsson/xbromsson/README.md

-### Hi there 👋

 ---
 > In debugging my mind, I debug code; in upgrading my thoughts, I improve algorithms.
-Coding is just the mechanical expression of my life I've been doing my whole life.
+Coding is just the mechanical expression of what I've done internally my whole life.

 <!--
 **xBromsson/xbromsson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.